 HIV self-test

 The HIV self-test is a test you do yourself.
 No need for an appointment with a health professional and no need for a medical prescription.
+You can obtain the test free of charge from certain community organizations or online from the Community-Based Research Centre (CBRC).
+If you live in Montreal, you can obtain the test from RÉZO.

 What is the self-test?